 Studies have shown that white mushrooms contain a large amount of toxic substances and that these mushrooms are poisonous.

-If there are rings on the body of a white mushroom or if there are red dots on the top, these mushrooms are poisonous and have a hallucinogenic effect.
+If there are rings on the body of a white mushroom or if there are red dots on the top, these mushrooms are poisonous and/or could have a hallucinogenic effect.

 Are White Mushrooms Deadly?